CSharpM7/Ultimate14/_portfolio/04_samusd.md

 ## Down Special: Hyper Bomb

-Dark Samus can lay a single bomb that deals more damage and pops opponents upwards
+Dark Samus can lay a single bomb that is unaffected by gravity.
+It deals more damage and pops opponents upwards